Livestock Farming Technology in Animal Agriculture

 (Source: Cainthus)

-Livestock management has traditionally been known as running the business of poultry farms, dairy farms, cattle ranches, or other livestock-related agribusinesses.
+Livestock management is traditionally known as running the business of poultry farms, dairy farms, cattle ranches, or other livestock-related agribusinesses.
 Livestock managers must keep accurate financial records, supervise workers, and ensure proper care and feeding of animals.

 However, recent trends have proven that technology is revolutionizing the world of livestock management.
-New developments in the past 8-10 years have made huge improvements to the industry that make tracking and managing livestock much easier and data-driven.
-This technology can come in the form of nutritional technologies, genetics, digital technology, and more.
+New developments in the past eight to ten years have considerably improved the industry, making tracking and managing livestock much easier and more data-driven.
+This technology can come from nutritional technologies, genetics, and digital technology.

-Sensors are being developed to monitor real-time milk quality, health, and pregnancy hormones.
-In addition, virtual fences exist that can move animals wearing a sensor to be moved remotely from one area of a pasture to another.
-Even robotics are advancing fast in this industry, where it’s addressing the challenges of labor shortages on traditional livestock farms.
-12% of dairy farms are currently using robots and is expected to grow to 20% in the next 5 years.
+Livestock farming technological companies are developing sensors to monitor real-time milk production and quality, health, and pregnancy hormones.
+In addition, virtual fences can move animals wearing a sensor remotely from one area of a pasture to another.
+Even robotics is advancing fast in this industry, addressing the challenges of labor shortages on traditional livestock farms.
+12% of dairy farms use robots, and is expected to grow to 20% in the next five years.

 Livestock Technology and the ‘Connected Cow’

 Everything in the digital age is connected, including farming and agriculture.
-Livestock technology can enhance or improve the productivity capacity, welfare, or management of animals and livestock.
-The concept of the ‘connected cow’ is a result of more and more dairy herds being fitted with sensors to monitor health and increase productivity.
-Putting individual wearable sensors on cattle can keep track of daily activity and health-related issues while providing data-driven insights for the entire herd.
-All this data generated is also being turned into meaningful, actionable insights where producers can look quickly and easily to make quick management decisions.
+Livestock farming technology can improve animal and livestock productivity capacity, welfare, or management.
+The concept of the ‘connected cow’ results from more and more dairy herds fitted with sensors to monitor health and increase productivity; putting individual wearable sensors on cattle can keep track of daily activity and health-related issues while providing data-driven insights for the entire herd.
+The generated data turns into meaningful, actionable insights where producers can look quickly and efficiently to make management decisions.

 Livestock Farming Technology in Animal Agriculture 2